oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/label-images/label-images.md

     This will open **Dataset list** page in selected compartment (make sure you are in correct compartment as you might need to change compartment to the one you've created for this workshop).

-    Make sure you've selected your compartment where your image library resides, ie. **Box-of-Chocolates** and then click **Create dataset**.
+    Make sure you've selected your compartment where your image library resides, ie. *X-Rays-Image-Classification* and then click **Create dataset**.

     ![Create a new dataset](./images/create-a-new-dataset.png " ")